By Lawrence Haywood, Dec 18, 2024

 The occasions where Saigon turns it down happen mostly in the dry season; January and December can reach a comparatively freezing 22°C (72°F) in rare instances, but don’t be expecting this to happen a lot as this phenomenon is usually after one of the very rare humidity-reducing rainstorms.
 In general, visiting Saigon between November and April is the best time to enjoy life outdoors.
 You will still be craving the sprinkle of cooling water that falls from some café awnings, but this is the most comfortable it gets in Saigon, so it’s best to get exploring!

-Overall, rainfall shouldn’t be in your consideration if you’re travelling during the heart of the dry season.
-Any time between December and April is a very safe bet, with as little as 10mm of rain drizzling across each month of January, February and March.
+Overall, rainfall shouldn’t be in your consideration if you’re traveling during the heart of the dry season.
+Any time between December and April is a very safe bet, with as little as 10mm of rain drizzling across January, February, and March.
 December has four times this amount with 40mm, but this is still nothing to be concerned about.
 The fringes of the dry season provide the most unsettled weather.
-April provides a few snapshots of what is to come later in the year with the occasional sporadic storm, but November is certainly the black sheep of the dry season, providing more rain than all five other months put together as it attempts to climb down from six months of torrential downpours.

-Those magical months of January, February and March only contain 6 days that feature rain between them; that’s an average of 2 days per month for readers struggling with maths.
+Those magical months of January, February, and March only contain 6 days that feature rain between them; that’s an average of 2 days per month for readers struggling with maths.
 This is a staggeringly low amount that might even count as a drought in other countries.
 The Saigonese don’t worry though, as they know exactly what’s coming later in the year.
-Again, the only time you should be worrying yourself is during November, when 13 days out of the month promise to put a mild dampener on your trip.
-If travelling in November is unavoidable, save it for the end of the month when most of those days have expelled their rain already.

 Sunrise in Saigon

 With barely a threat from rain, the sun during the first three months of the year is a very brazen picture in the sky, shining for 5 or 6 hours a day with barely a raincloud to disturb it.
-While this is great news for travellers who want to work on their tans within the first 3 minutes of stepping off the plane, it is less ideal for locals, who subscribe more to the idea that skin looks better when pearly white rather than golden brown.
-To this end, the dry season is when you will see the most of Vietnam’s famed ‘street ninjas’, young-to-old women who don invariably flowery protective clothing to block out as much of the sun from their skin as possible, with just a small slit for their eyes remaining.
+While this is great news for travelers who want to work on their tans within the first 3 minutes of stepping off the plane, it is less ideal for locals, who subscribe more to the idea that skin looks better when pearly white rather than golden brown.

 In contrast, November and December have some of the lowest sunshine hours, with 4 per day being the average.
-Though this provides a bit more of a grey atmosphere, you will still have plenty of time to work on that tan, and with Westerners’ often flippant approaches to skin protection, it’s probably a good job that mother nature is doing it for us.
+Though this provides a bit more of a grey atmosphere, you will still have plenty of time to work on that tan, and with Westerners’ often flippant approaches to skin protection, it’s probably a good job that Mother Nature is doing it for us.

 There really is no better time in the year to just walk.
 With (relatively) moderate temperatures and very little threat from the rain gods, you are free to explore Saigon’s main attractions by foot.
-There are many routes to follow to find places like the Reunification Palace, War Remnants Museum, Notre Dame Cathedral and the city’s wealth of pagodas, all the while taking in the sights and smells of a city with the constant buzz of activity running through its sprawling veins.
+There are many routes to follow to find places like the Reunification Palace, War Remnants Museum, Notre Dame Cathedral, and the city’s wealth of pagodas, all the while taking in the sights and smells of a city with the constant buzz of activity running through its sprawling veins.

 Saigon is not really known for its green spaces as a lot of these are French creations and were removed after independence to make way for the expanding skyline.
 However, a bastion of nature remains in the Botanical Gardens, which also features a zoo and several walking paths.
 Other parks like Tao Dan and Hoa Binh are available, but these are largely concrete entities dotted with small patches of grass - certainly less appealing on a hot day in the dry season.